hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-It is a little tedious to set it up in every class.
+It can be a bit tedious to set up in every class.

 Starting with version 3.2, Jakarta Persistence allows you to define identity generators at the package level.
 When a generator is declared in a `package-info.java` file, it will be automatically applied to all entity classes within that package.